mbreault/collegetowns-backendv2/README.md

-# College Towns
+# Digital Nomad

 ## Introduction

-One sentence this app is a WalkScore on steroids.
+One sentence: this app is a WalkScore on steroids.

-The purpose is to access the livibity of college towns in the United States based on series of custom criteria.
+The purpose is to access the livibity of cities and towns in the United States based on series of custom criteria.

 ### Where WalkScore falls short